quorten/quorten-blog1/_posts/2018-10-19-rpi-lots-info.md

   use them (HDMI and USB hub), so the fact that they don't get sufficient power is irrelevant.

+  **Please note** that other sources recommend that you never wire a
+    power supply into the 3.3 V pins, lest you damage your board.

   No, really, why does 2.8 V power work okay?
 Indeed there is a 1.0 V to 1.1 V voltage drop through the 3.3 V voltage regulator, but the processor itself only needs to run off of 1.8 V, which is just in